n7on/socker/README.md

 * Flatten existing images
 * Analyse images

 Image root filesystem, maifest.json and config.json are downloaded and extracted to `~/.socker/images/<docker-hub-username>/<repo>/<tag>` where it can be further manipulated and uploaded again.
+Either by manipulating filesystem manually, or by using `socker` to run filesystem in a basic container so that packages could be installed etc.

 ## Prerequisites
 * bash